 Vegetarian?
 Make vegetarian taco meat.
 Vegan?
 Skip the cheese.
-Gluten free?
-Use a gluten free tortilla, or, skip the tortilla altogether and make a taco bowl!
+Gluten-free?
+Use a gluten-free tortilla, or skip the tortilla altogether and make a taco bowl!
+As a nutritionist, I love that these tempeh tacos are loaded with plant-based protein and that you can pile them up with so many veggies.

 This is super easy, my friends.